Federal Funds rate: Overview

 What is OBFR

-In contrast, the OBFR is calculated as a volume-weighted median of overnight transactions in the unsecured interbank market, including both federal funds and Eurodollars.
-With that, unlike the EFFR, the OBFR is not a policy rate and is not directly controlled by the FED.
+In contrast, the EFFR, or Effective Federal Funds Rate, is determined based on a volume-weighted median of overnight federal funds transactions among depository institutions.
+Notably, the OBFR is not a policy rate and is not directly managed by the Federal Reserve.